 The lace drywall texture, also known as Spanish Lace, creates a stucco-like pattern that imitates old-fashioned lace.
 It’s most common on the interior walls of stucco homes.

 Applying a lace texture involves spraying drywall mud on the wall and knocking it down with a drywall knife or skip trowel.
 It’s one of the more complicated DIY drywall textures and is best left to a professional.

 Which Of The Wall Texture Types Is Right For Me?

-This all depends on what you’re looking for.
-If you are feeling bold and independent, try a rosebud technique.
-If you want something simple and DIY, then go for a sand texture, it’s as safe as you can get.
+It depends on what you want.
+If you’re feeling bold and independent, try a rosebud technique.
+Maybe you want something simple and DIY, then go for a sand texture.

 If you’re hiring a professional then it doesn’t matter what texture you choose.
 You can even come up with a new idea and they may be able to run with it.
 It never hurts to ask, so go bold and find your perfect wall texture.